Stable graphs: distributions and line-breaking construction: Distribution of the marginals

 \subsection{Ordered multigraphs and the depth-first tree}

 We still consider integers $n\geq 0$.

-\textbf{Ordered trees with paired leaves.} Let $\A_{s,n}$ be the set of planted ordered trees with no vertices of degree $2$, $s$ unlabelled leaves and $n$ labelled leaves, with labels from $1$ to $n$.
-Let $\A_{s,n}^{\mathrm{pair}}$ be the set of ordered trees $T$ with no vertices of degree 2, $n$ labelled uncoloured leaves, $s$ red leaves labelled $1$ to $s$ in clockwise order from the root, and $s$ blue leaves also labelled from $1$ to $s$.
+\textbf{Ordered trees with paired leaves.} Let $\A_{s,n}$ be the set of planted ordered trees with no vertices of degree $2$ that have $s$ unlabelled leaves and $n$ labelled leaves, with labels from $1$ to $n$.
+Let $\A_{s,n}^{\mathrm{pair}}$ be the set of ordered trees with no vertices of degree 2 that have $n$ labelled uncoloured leaves, $s$ red leaves labelled $1$ to $s$ in clockwise order from the root, and $s$ blue leaves also labelled from $1$ to $s$.
 We think of the red and blue leaves labelled $i$ as forming a pair, and impose the condition that the blue leaf labelled $i$ must lie to the right of the ancestral line of the red leaf labelled $i$, for $1 \le i \le s$.
-In this section, we describe how every ordered multigraph $G\in \M_{s,n}^{\mathrm{ord}}$ is equivalent to an element of $\A_{s,n}^{\mathrm{pair}}$.